kiranwood/LHL-SQL-Project/cleaning_data.md

 	FROM  		all_sessions
 	WHERE   	totaltransactionrevenue IS NOT NULL
-	GROUP BY	fullvisitorid, visitid, totaltransactionrevenue, city, country, CAST(date::varchar as DATE)
+	GROUP BY	fullvisitorid, visitid, totaltransactionrevenue, city, country, CAST(date::VARCHAR as DATE)
 	ORDER BY	visitid
 	)
 ```

 ```
 WITH transaction_details AS -- Productsku per Transaction
+	(
-          (SELECT    visitid,
+	SELECT	visitid,
-                     RPAD(productsku, 14, '0') as productsku
+		RPAD(productsku, 14, '0') AS productsku
 	FROM   	all_sessions
 	WHERE	totaltransactionrevenue > 0)
 ```

 ```
 WITH Products AS
+	(
-          (SELECT   RPAD(productsku, 14, '0') as productsku,
+	SELECT	RPAD(productsku, 14, '0') AS productsku,
 		name,
 		CASE
 		WHEN category LIKE '%Shop by Brand%' THEN 'Shop by Brand' WHEN category LIKE '%Accessories%' THEN 'Accesories'
 		WHEN category LIKE '%Apparel%' THEN 'Apparel'
 		WHEN category LIKE '%Nest%' THEN 'Nest'
 		WHEN category LIKE '%Bags%' THEN 'Bags'
 		WHEN category LIKE '%Drinkware%' THEN 'Drinkware'
 		WHEN category LIKE '%Office%' THEN 'Office'
 		ELSE 'Apparel' -- Any others are both similar in productname to other products of category END
+	FROM
-            FROM  (  -- Subquery to Remove Duplicate Categories SELECT    productsku,
+		(  -- Subquery to Remove Duplicate Categories
+		SELECT		productsku,
 				v2productname as name,
 				v2productcategory as category,
 				DENSE_RANK() OVER (PARTITION BY productsku
 				ORDER BY v2productcategory DESC) as dups -- ranking duplicates to remove FROM    	all_sessions
 		WHERE   	totaltransactionrevenue > 0
-                      GROUP BY  productsku, v2productname, v2productcategory)
+		GROUP BY	productsku, v2productname, v2productcategory
+		)
 	WHERE	dups = 1 -- removing duplicate productsku
 	)
 ```

 ```